Posted by Media|

 FOR IMMEDIATE RELEASE

-Greenville, S.C.
-(December 10, 2019): The Center for Developmental Services is proud to announce the appointment of two new members to its Board of Directors.
+Greenville, SC (November 20, 2020): The Center for Developmental Services announces the appointment of three new members to its Board of Directors: Thomas Kuckhoff, Tish Lanier and Ryan Tiller.

-CDS is honored to welcome these two outstanding community leaders to our board as they commit their invaluable time and talent to supporting children with developmental needs and their families.
+CDS is honored to welcome these three outstanding community leaders to our board as they commit their invaluable time and talent to supporting children with developmental needs and their families.